adityatj/css-tree/README.md

-Print the DOM class tree hierarchy of a page.
+Print the DOM class tree hierarchy of a page from the root node or a specified node.